Sell My SaaS Business – AI-Powered Brokerage & Valuation

 How do you keep the sale confidential?

-We use NDA-gated data rooms, anonymised teasers, and targeted outreach to vetted buyers only.
+NDA-gated data rooms, anonymised teasers, and targeted outreach to vetted buyers only.
 Identities and sensitive data are disclosed in stages.

 What deal structures are common (cash vs earn-out)?